 - Commercial and/or for-profit persons, groups, corporations, or other legal entities may not reserve meeting spaces.

 - Per the library system’s Code of Conduct, consumption of food is allowed only in designated areas.
 Groups wishing to serve food in a meeting space must get permission at the time of reservation.
 Covered beverages are permitted, except in Studios.

 - Groups/individuals will be financially responsible for any loss of or damage to the furniture, fixtures, equipment and/or accessories used.

 - Meeting and study rooms may be used during the library’s open hours only and use must be completed at least one half-hour (30 minutes) before the library closes.

 - Access to the reserved room prior to the reservation day/time and any other special requests must be arranged at the time of reservation.

 - All patrons utilizing meeting and/or study rooms must abide by the library's Code of Conduct.

 - Scheduling is not complete until the receipt of an email or phone call confirmation.

-- Unwanted reservations must be cancelled as early as possible.
-Three cancellations or no-shows within a calendar year will result in the forfeiture of meeting room privileges.
+- Unwanted reservations must be cancelled as early as possible and no later than 24 hours before the scheduled reservation.
+Three (3) cancellations or no-shows within a calendar year will result in the forfeiture of meeting room privileges.

 - Read our full policy on Meeting Room use.
 Read our full policy on Studio use.
 Read our full policy on Study Room use.